-[STEP 4] After your (cement or wood) subfloor is revealed, it's a good idea to sweep and vaccuum that age-old dust and accumulation.
+[STEP 4] After your (cement or wood) sub floor is revealed, it's a good idea to sweep and vacuum that age-old dust and accumulation.
 Again, we recommend a mask while you're doing so.

 [STEP 6] Zack chose the wall opposite the heater to lay his first two rows of flooring.
 The first two rows move around the most, but are the most important, as they set the direction of the rest of your connected floor.
 On panels near the wall, you want to use shims to space the panels 1/4th inch (4mm) from the wall to allow for expanding and contracting during the seasons.
 In the photo, you'll see that Zack already had wall trim that stuck out from the wall enough for the gap to still exist.
 Without this spacing, your floors could buckle during the warm seasons, which would affect the seal that forms between the panels/planks.
 Attaching the boards usually has you lay them in grooves and tap them in place using a small mallet and hammer block.
 Knee pads are recommended.